icgood/continuous-docs/README.md

 ## Finishing Steps

-You should now be able to try out your Jenkins build a few times, and see the results on your projects Github Pages site.
-Try making some changes and rebuilding.
-Cool, huh?
+You should now be able to try out your Jenkins build.
+The resulting docs will be in the `latest/` subdirectory of the GitHub Pages project page.
+You will probaby want to add an `index.html` with a redirect to that subdirectory.

 Before calling it done, you'll probably want to add a build trigger so that this project is built automatically (otherwise it's not "continuous